practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 > code.
 This project contains specs that describe Ruby language syntax, core
 > library classes, and standard library classes.

-Rubyspec provides a specification for the Ruby language itself, and we want to re-implement a part of the Ruby language; therefore we can use Rubyspec to test our implementation.
+RubySpec provides a specification for the Ruby language itself, and we want to reimplement a part of the Ruby language; therefore, we can use RubySpec to test our implementation.

-In order to use these specs to drive our implementation we need to get two
+To use these specs to drive our implementation, we need to get two
 things: RubySpec itself, and its testing library mspec.
 You can check out [this README](https://github.com/rubyspec/rubyspec/blob/master/README) for installation instructions.
 To verify that things are working as